leearaneta/steffi/README.md

   }
 )

-// Activate and start the graph; any events without dependencies will run immediately graph.activate()
+// activate and start the graph; any events without dependencies will run immediately graph.activate()
 ```